RoxCian/TheAsphyxiaOfEternity/README.md

 - <a href="http://bemaniwiki.com/">BEMANIWiki</a> for web UI data.
 - <a href="http://remywiki.com/">RemyWiki</a> for some missing jackets.
-- <a href="https://github.com/DragonMinded/bemaniutils">Bemaniutils</a> for lobby structures/RB colette event progress saving.<br/>
+- <a href="https://github.com/DragonMinded/bemaniutils">Bemaniutils</a> for lobby structures/RB colette event progress saving/RB groovin' episode data.<br/>

 I'm appreciated for their help.